Wooldrum/CustomItem/README.md

 I do not reccomend you use this plugin, as it is very *not good* but if there is no other option, then feel free to use it.

-The commands are as follows (by default only usable by players with administrator permissions:
+The commands are as follows (by default only usable by players with administrator permissions):

 /setlocation: Sets the target location to which players need to move in order to receive an item